SNAP Benefits in Maine: How to Apply and Qualify

 Manage your SNAP Benefits and Get Cashback with Benny

-Benny is a free app that helps you track your EBT balance in real-time and get cash back on eligible purchases at stores like Target and Walmart.
-To get started, link your EBT card.
-After a purchase, scan your receipt with the app to receive cashback on SNAP-eligible items.
+Benny is a free app that helps you track your EBT balance in real-time.
+You can also get cash back on eligible purchases at stores like Target, Walmart, Kroger, and Costco.

 Download Benny to take control of your spending and get more out of your EBT benefits.